Aerial view: Vertical aspect due North. Cabin denoted by red square .

-Waianakarua – (pronounced “Wai-anaka-rua”), is a Maori word meaning “Between Two Rivers” and refers to the area in general.
+Waianakarua – (pronounced “Wai-anaka-rua”), is a Maori phrase which means various things, one very apt meaning is “Between Two Rivers” and refers to the area in general.
 If you can find a map of Oamaru (which is approximately 100km North along the coast from Dunedin), Waianakarua is 20km south of Oamaru, and our cabin is 5km south of the township of Herbert and 7km inland.
-You reach it by travelling along Breakneck Road (nothing like as treacherous as it sounds!) and then turning left at the T-intersection down Reid’s Rd almost until you run out of road… then it’s 300 metres up a track into a paddock.
+You reach it by traveling along Breakneck Road (nothing like as treacherous as it sounds!) and then turning left at the T-intersection down Reid’s Rd almost until you run out of road… then it’s 300 metres up a track into a paddock.

 The area is a basin, surrounded on all sides by hills and cliffs and rather contradictory to the idea that being close to the sea is best for DX.
 There is a steep bank running right above the South side of the property, not too far from the cabin, which has a pronounced attenuating effect on stations from the city of Dunedin, only 90 km to the South.
 The north branch of the Waianakarua River defines the boundary of the area as it snakes it’s way between high banks and cliffs, with the paddock sitting above and sloping eastwards towards a very high cliff.
 There is a lot of native trees and plants and plenty of bird-life, fantails, bell-birds and the odd tui.
 There are very few fish in the river, only ever seen one trout and one eel though there are several flounder.
 There is a significant number of ‘pests’, namely rabbits and opossums plus a few ferrets and feral cats, though no dangerous insects, snakes or other nasties save for the occasional sand-fly, which although considerably smaller than a mosquito, delivers an unpleasant bite.